ErniW/Arduino-distance-sensors-comparison/README.md

 - 250cm is fine to measure a person walking toward your project.

 ### How to fix the problem with hanging zeroes?
 There are many variants of this sensor.
-However, chepest version has issues you can read about here: http://www.therandomlab.com/2015/05/repair-and-solve-faulty-hc-sr04.html **to be honest using it without the proposed solutions is worthless.**
+However, chepest version has issues you can read about here: http://www.therandomlab.com/2015/05/repair-and-solve-faulty-hc-sr04.html **to be honest using the cheapest no-name sensors without the proposed solutions is worthless.**
 - Use the included code according to mentioned article (it's in comment section!).
 I made some modifications to it.
-- Solder the 10k resistor according to the picture.
+- **Solder the 10k resistor according to the picture.
+This prevents from hanging.**
-- Add 100uf capacitor.
+- Add 470-1000uf capacitor between 5V and GND.
+Unfortunately we don't see any difference.
-- Other solution I found personally: Use quick and dirty solution to reset the sensor by switching it on and off via transistor.
+- Quick and dirty solution I found personally: reset the sensor by switching it on and off via transistor.
 Use it only with long intervals of measurements, you probably decrease its lifetime by a significant value.

 There is a library named New Ping.
 Notice how single and multiple sensors are declared.